anikiforovopensource/multirepo/README.md

-# multirepo
+# Multirepo
+ - Clone multiple target repositores
-Execute the same command for all target repositories.
+ - Run the same command for all target repositores